Exact Bayesian inference for discretely observed Markov Jump Processes using finite rate matrices: Numerical comparisons

 The biggest problem with GHS17 was the requirement for the same proposal distribution for the truncation index whatever the meta-state of the process, whereas in reality the process is likely to need a high index when in the high meta state and a low index when in the low meta state.
 For lower $a$ values, such as $0.95$ (not shown), small region numbers were typically proposed, the calculations were relatively cheap but the chain mixed exceedingly poorly because of the enormous (possibly infinite) variance of the logarithm of the unbiased estimator of the likelihood through the quotient term in \eqref{eqn.rand.trunc}; the chains failed to converge.
-To bring the variance under control, the probability of proposing larger region numbers should be much higher, which would necessitate very expensive calculations because, for each inter-observation interval, the final region is larger, with even higher rates, and because there are typically more terms in the random truncation.
+To bring the variance under control, the probability of proposing larger region numbers had to be increased substantially, leading to expensive calculations because, for each inter-observation interval, the final region is larger, and because there are typically more terms in the random truncation.
 Increasing $\gamma$ similarly reduces the variance of the truncation estimator of the likelihood and increases the computational effort.
-Furthermore, once $\gamma$ increased to $0.2$ or above with an $a$ large enough for visible mixing, integer overflow (see Section \ref{sec.mxexp}) became more and more frequent since the states in the larger proposed regions led to larger rates.
+Furthermore, for $\gamma \ge 0.2$ with $a$ large enough for visible mixing, integer overflow (see Section \ref{sec.mxexp}) became more and more frequent since the states in the larger proposed regions led to larger rates.
 Specifically, for the best run, which used $\gamma=0.2$, integer overflow occurred on $~120$ of the iterations with a maximum true $\rho\approx 1.2\times 10^{11}$ and $d$ values in excess of $3000$.
 For MESA with $w_{\min}=0$, integer overflow occurred on $10$ of the $10^4$ iterations, with a maximum true $\rho\approx 5.7\times 10^9$, and $d$ values up to $\approx 1400$; no overflow occurred when $w_{\min} \ge 10$.
 For nMESA the maximum value of $\rho d$ was $<1.1\times 10^8$.